PedanticHacker/ReChess/README.md

 ## What's the default chess engine in ReChess?

 The latest version of the **Stockfish** chess engine is the default.
-It works on Windows, any Linux-based, and macOS platforms.
+It works on Windows, Linux, and macOS platforms.

-## What if I want to play against some other chess engine?
+### What if I want to play against some other chess engine?

-Custom chess engines can also be loaded and played against in ReChess, but make sure that yours is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface "Universal Chess Interface") chess engine.
+You can load and play against any chess engine in ReChess, but make sure it is a UCI chess engine.

-## Why is that?
+### Why does it have to be UCI?

-Chess engines that are compatible only with the [CECP](https://www.chessprogramming.org/Chess_Engine_Communication_Protocol "Chess Engine Communication Protocol") protocol and designed for a [WinBoard](https://www.chessprogramming.org/WinBoard) or an [XBoard](https://www.chessprogramming.org/XBoard) GUI cannot be loaded and played against in ReChess, since there's no support for it, unless your chess engine supports UCI as well, then you're in luck.
+Chess engines, compatible only with CECP and designed for a WinBoard or an XBoard GUI, cannot be loaded and played against in ReChess because it does not support this protocol.
+If your chess engine also supports UCI, then you're in luck.

 ## Are there any requirements I must have for ReChess?

-The requirements listed below must be installed on your platform before you can successfully launch ReChess.
-Use the provided links to install any requirement you might be missing.
+Yes.
+You should have specific requirements before launching ReChess.
+Click the provided links to install any missing ones.

 1. Install the Python programming language: